-Expertise gaps get covered
+Expertise gaps get covered.

 While it may not be viable to have people working on a project in a room together, consider how many powerful project collaboration tools are available now— through technology, it is easy, routine even, to plan and deliver a project remotely.

-Furthermore, if you can get everyone involved on a project to follow it very closely, you’ll probably find that each person ends up expanding their skills very slightly, perhaps even taking away the impetus to do some relevant training as a follow-up.
+Furthermore, if you can get everyone involved in a project to follow it very closely, you’ll probably find that each person ends up expanding their skills very slightly, perhaps even taking away the impetus to do some relevant training as a follow-up.

-People value multiple perspectives
+People value multiple perspectives.

 Because of this, being able to offer a piece of content explicitly stated to be the product of numerous creators will stop readers from wondering if what they’re reading is nothing more than one person’s confused ramblings.

-User contributions boost engagement
+User contributions boost engagement.

 Considering you get valuable user feedback in the process, this is one of the most cost-effective approaches to content a company active on social media can take.
 It’s a win-win.

-External authority lends credibility
+External authority lends credibility.

 You might think it would be difficult to get that kind of input, but you’ll generally find that thought leaders are perfectly willing to pitch in with some comments on their areas of expertise because it costs them next to nothing and gets them some extra exposure.
-Take advantage of that to for a quick and powerful boost to the authority of your website.
+Take advantage of that for a quick and powerful boost to the authority of your website.

-Cooperation brings people together
+Cooperation brings people together.

 There’s a reason why companies invest heavily in team-building exercises, even if they’re not always that effective.
 It’s because teams that can work together well are significantly happier, get things done faster, make fewer mistakes, and are less likely to quit.

-In larger businesses, it’s quite common to find employees and employers working together on joint ventures (JVs) which are essentially profit-sharing partnerships.
+In larger businesses, it’s quite common to find employees and employers working together on joint ventures (JVs), which are essentially profit-sharing partnerships.
 Through the use of free online resources on a wide range of topics and easy ways to create sites, JV sites can be set up during work hours, mollifying discontented employees eager to take some initiative.

-If you currently have various people in your company making different types of content for your website, bringing them together on a project could help them become more familiar with one another, resulting in a better working environment and higher productivity.
+If you currently have various people in your company making different content types for your website, bringing them together on a project could help them become more familiar with one another, resulting in a better working environment and higher productivity.
 And if you can think of a project that different employee tiers can work on together, you’ll find that everyone benefits from expanding their perspective.

 Types of collaborative content

 - Podcasts are easy and fairly cheap to produce and can be handled over VoIP if necessary.
-They’re also fun to make, and very versatile.
+They’re also fun to make and very versatile.
 You can show that your business has some personality, interview guests, and provide analysis that might interest your users.

 - Topical Roundups

 - This is a fantastic way to get input (and possibly links) from industry experts.
-By doing a comprehensive roundup on a particular topic (‘The Top 100 eCommerce Lessons of 2018’ or similar) you can put together a huge piece of content without having to write all that much of it.
+By doing a comprehensive roundup on a particular topic (‘The Top 100 eCommerce Lessons of 2018’ or similar), you can put together a huge piece of content without having to write all that much of it.